SBZed/React-Tutorial/Readme.md

 React.createElement('h1', { style: { color: 'red' } }, 'Hello H1');
 ```

--   now we need to render react code in html.
+-   now we need to render react code in HTML.

 ```js
 ReactDOM.render(element_you_wanna_redner, place_you_wanna_render_it_out);